SysAdminDoc/SysAdminDoc/README.md

 ## 🧩 About Me

-- I build practical solutions at the intersection of **system administration**, **desktop development**, and **workflow automation**
+- I build practical tools at the intersection of **system administration**, **desktop development**, and **workflow automation**
-- I watch for common issues, customer complaints, and repetitive tasks, then turn them into tools that make tech easier, faster, and more enjoyable to use
+- I pay attention to recurring pain points, user complaints, and repetitive tasks, then turn them into solutions that make tech **simpler, faster, and more enjoyable**
+- I have **20 years in tech**, starting in help desk and moving through systems administration, network engineering, broadcast engineering (TV), and consulting
-- 20 years in tech, started in help desk, learned how real people use computers, how complex systems break, and what it takes to earn an end user's trust
+- I’ve learned how non-technical users actually experience technology, how complex systems fail in the real world, and what it takes to earn end-user trust
+- That experience shapes how I build: keep it clear, keep it simple, solve the real problem, and make the user’s job easier
-- My rule: start with what the customer wants, then build the tech to match it
+- My rule: **start with what the user wants, then build the tech to match it**
-- Documentation-first mindset, my handle **SysAdminDoc** comes from an intranet site I ran over 10 years ago to host internal docs, I kept the name because it still fits
+- My handle, **SysAdminDoc**, comes from an internal documentation site I ran over a decade ago, the name stuck
+- Ohio originally, now in **South Florida**, and currently going all-in on AI, from Sora music experiments to Veo instructional videos, to nonstop prompt-engineering tinkering

 ---

-## 🔧 What I Build

-I have spent 20 years in tech, starting in help desk, learning how real people use computers, how complex systems break, and what it takes to earn an end user's trust.
-That experience shapes how I build: tools should match how people think, stay simple, solve the real problem, make their job easier, and work the first time.

----

 ## 🧰 How I Work

-I started writing tools as batch scripts, moved to PowerShell, and gradually rebuilt my toolbox into something cleaner, safer, and easier to maintain.
-Now I use AI assistants like Claude Code and Codex to accelerate development, but I treat their output as untrusted until it is thoroughly verified.
+I started with batch files, moved to PowerShell, and slowly rebuilt a personal toolbox that’s grown into a full ecosystem of utilities.
+Today I use AI assistants like Claude Code and Codex to accelerate development.

-The real advantage is not typing faster, it is knowing what to check.
-Experienced developers move quickly because they validate assumptions, work in small steps, review diffs, and lean on tests.
-AI did not make "everyone a developer."
-It shifted the work from writing syntax to exercising judgment, and judgment is still the hard part.
-The tool matters less than the operator.
-It was never about the paintbrush, it was always about the artist.
+I don’t think AI magically turns everyone into a developer, but it *does* move the work from typing syntax to making decisions.
+And decisions are still the hard part.
+The tool matters less than the operator, it was never about the paintbrush, it’s about the artist.

-My default is self-contained builds with minimal dependencies.
-UX polish matters, consistent design, dark themes, and the small details that make software feel complete.
-I automate repetitive work early, and I write docs that are clear, practical, and include examples that actually run.

 ---